The minor offers four areas of study for all students:

 Recommended Electives for Minor in Counseling

-- CFS 428 Children and Families with Violence, Abuse, and Neglect: Prerequisite: Upper division standing or consent of instructor.
-Child and family violence, abuse, and neglect throughout the life cycle with a cross cultural focus; family patterns of victimization; profiles of victims and perpetrators; family and child relationship perspectives; intergenerational patterns of victimization.
+- CFS 428 Children and Families with Violence, Abuse, and Neglect (3): Prerequisite: Restricted to upper-division Family and Consumer Sciences and Child and Adolescent Development majors; GPA of 3.0 or higher; or consent of the instructor.
+Child and family violence, abuse, and neglect throughout the life cycle with a cross-cultural focus.
+Family patterns of victimization, profiles of victims and perpetrators, family and child relationship perspectives, and intergenerational patterns of victimization.
 Intervention issues and services.

-- PSY 430 Adolescent Psychology (3, GE): Prerequisite: PSY 200 or equivalent.
-PSY 330 or PSY 431 or consent of instructor.
-Priority enrollment given to upper division psychology majors.
+- PSY 430 Adolescent Psychology (3): Prerequisites: Restricted to upper division Psychology and Child and Adolescent Development majors; PSY 200 or equivalent, PSY 330 or PSY 431; or consent of instructor.
 The physical, intellectual, emotional, and social development during adolescence.

-- PSY 435 Behavior Problems in Children (3): Prerequisite: PSY 330 or PSY 431 or consent of instructor.
-Priority enrollment given to upper division psychology majors.
+- PSY 435 Behavior Problems of Children (3, UD-D): Prerequisite: Successful completion of GE Areas A1, A2, A3, and B4; PSY 330 or equivalent; or consent of the instructor.
 Children's behavior disorders, child guidance facilities, and clinical methods used in the study and treatment of children with problems.

-- PSY 441 The Psychology of the Family (3): Prerequisite: PSY 200 or equivalent.
-Priority enrollment given to upper division psychology majors.
+- PSY 441 Psychology of the Family (3): Prerequisites: Restricted to upper division Psychology majors and students enrolled in the Conflict Resolution Certificate Program; PSY 200, PSY 371, or equivalent.
 The family as a psychological group; the husband-wife relationship with special attention to the dynamics of pairs; the impact of the family on personality and mental health.

-- PSY 645 Group Processes (3): Prerequisite: PSY 200 or equivalent.
-Priority enrollment given to upper division psychology majors.
+- PSY 645 Prerequisites: Restricted to upper division psychology majors and students enrolled in the Conflict Resolution Certificate Program; PSY 200, PSY 371, or equivalent.
 Practicum involving observation of interaction within the class and in outside groups, aimed at the investigation of the psychology of groups.
-CR/NC grading only.

-- SW 352 Gender, Sexism, and Social Welfare (3): Prerequisite: Upper division standing: Sex role stereotyping in the policies, practices, and organization of social welfare institutions; practice of social workers.
+- SW 352 Gender, Sexism, and Social Welfare (3): Prerequisite: Restricted to upper division social work majors.
+Sex role stereotyping in the policies, practices, and organization of social welfare institutions; practice of social workers.

 Other courses that have a focus related to college or career counseling; multicultural counseling; rehabilitation counseling; school counseling, or mental health issues of children, adolescents, or families may be approved by the minor advisor for the electives.